GoogleCloudPlatform/magic-modules/README.md

 downstream(s) | A PR created by the Magician against a tool upstream      | A PR created against Magic Modules or the Magic Modules repo The Magician  | The Magic Modules CI system that drives the GitHub robot `modular-magician`

-## Compiling MMv1 + tpgtools

-We are currently developing a new generation tool for Terraform called tpgtools.
-This relies on a [declarative client library](https://github.com/GoogleCloudPlatform/declarative-resource-client-library) that handles the actuation of GCP resources.
-We plan to gradually move resources from being generated by the existing Magic Modules Ruby code (mmv1) to using tpgtools.
-While we move resources over there will be a period of time when both generators are in use.
-To assist with generation we have a series of `make` targets that will run the compilers in tandem to generate the Terraform provider.

-Sample Usage to compile at beta:
-`make OUTPUT_PATH=/path/to/terraform-provider-google-beta VERSION=beta`

-Target single product:
-`make OUTPUT_PATH=/path/to/terraform-provider-google VERSION=ga PRODUCT=compute`

-Target single resource
-`make OUTPUT_PATH=/path/to/terraform-provider-google VERSION=ga PRODUCT=compute RESOURCE=image`

-For more advanced usage of mmv1 compiler flags, please execute the compiler directly from within the mmv1 directory.

-For additional logging in the tpgtools compiler set `VERBOSE=true` when executing the `make` command